top of page

 Severe Weather Policy

-Warriors inclement weather policy is if the Mount Horeb School District is closed or releases early, we will be open.
+Warriors inclement weather policy is if the Mount Horeb School District is closed or releases early, we will be closed.
 If you are unsure if we will have classes, please call Warriors at 608-437-9262.
-You can also check Facebook or the website as we will try to update it to reflect the current situation.
+You can also check Facebook or the our website as we will try to update it to reflect the current situation.

 Little Warriors